AnnSeidel/penguin-analysis/README.md

 (4) joinAssemblyStatsistic combine statistics over all assemblers (5) comparePhagesPairwise aligns complete genomes from different assembelrs (pairwise) to assess the inetrsection of the assembly sets

-metatranscriptomes/16S_rRNA_genes: contains teh detection and evaluation scripts for the 16s RRNA gene analysis
+metatranscriptomes/16S_rRNA_genes: contains the detection and evaluation scripts for the 16s RRNA gene analysis